kali-linex/linex/Documentation/filesystems/nfs/reexport.rst

 All will therefore fit in an NFSv3 or NFSv4 filehandle after reexport, but none are reexportable over NFSv2.

-Linux server filehandles are a bit more complicated than this, though;
+Linex server filehandles are a bit more complicated than this, though;
 for example:

         - The (non-default) "subtreecheck" export option generally